derangeddk/kdev/README.md

 ## Support services

-The cluster comes with the following support services that can be installed:
+`kdev` comes with the following support services that can be installed:

 - mailhog
 - minio